-Annileen Calwell, a tough as nails shopkeeper and owner of Dennar’s Claim, or simply The Claim, takes an instant curiosity to this stranger known as Ben.
-Dennar died some years ago leaving Annileen to raise their two children, Kallie and Jabe, and The Claim serves as the general store for the farmers of the Pica Oasis, providing the necessities of life both material, as well as social.
+Annileen Calwell, a tough as nails shopkeeper and owner of Dannar’s Claim, or simply The Claim, takes an instant curiosity to this stranger known as Ben.
+Dannar died some years ago leaving Annileen to raise their two children, Kallie and Jabe, and The Claim serves as the general store for the farmers of the Pica Oasis, providing the necessities of life both material, as well as social.
 Ben provides that welcome respite from what can feel like suffocation from the passing of everyday human events that life on Tatooine demands.
 4 Ben is that tall drink of water to a thirsty Annileen whose life is toil for most of her waking hours.
 It is Obi-Wan she wants but Obi-Wan must become Ben, that crazy old hermit that lives beyond the Jundland Wastes, if he is to see his mission through.

 “I know I’m here for one reason.
 To protect Luke Skywalker.
 The only way I can act on a galactic scale is by doing nothing locally.
 Nothing at all.
 But the Obi-Wan part of me wants to help someone, to do something right.
 To be a Jedi!
 How can Ben exist if Obi-Wan won’t let him? ”

 Doing nothing at all is not the Jedi way.
 It’s not Obi-Wan’s way.